-The heel counter is not stiff at all.
-It scored 2 out of 5, and it's 23.6% more flexible than the average.
+We also found that the heel counter is not stiff at all.
+It scored 2 out of 5, where 1 is the most flexible.

 Ride is great in the PUMA Deviate Nitro 2

-Testers explained that the midsole and its carbon plate are here less aggressive than what we see with other plated running shoes.
+We found that the shoe's carbon plate feels less aggressive compared to other plated running shoes.
 The latter can be on the one hand more exciting, but on the other hand, they are not as comfortable as this shoe is.

 Disclaimer: We take an average of 4 measurements and exclude any outliers.
 This image shows just one of our measurements.